 The New Notes will mature on November 15, 2007.
 The Old Notes were issued at a substantial discount to their principal amount at maturity, and were sold at a price to investors that yielded gross proceeds to the Company of approximately \$150.0 million.
-The Accreted Value (as defined) of the New Notes will accrete in value until November 15, 2002.
+The Accreted Value (as defined) of the New Notes will be calculated from the date of issuance of the Old Notes.
+The New Notes will accrete in value until November 15, 2002.
 Thereafter, cash interest will accrue on the New Notes and will be payable semiannually in arrears on May 15 and November 15, commencing May 15, 2003, at a rate of 10.625% per annum.
 The New Notes will be redeemable at the option of the Company, in whole or in part, at any time on or after November 15, 2002, at the redemption prices set forth herein, plus accrued and unpaid interest and Liquidated Damages (as defined), if any, thereon to the date of redemption.
 In addition, prior to November 15, 2000, the Company may redeem up to 35% of the original aggregate principal amount at maturity of the New Notes at 110.625% of the Accreted Value (as defined) thereof, plus Liquidated Damages, if any, to the redemption date with the net cash proceeds of one or more Public Equity Offerings or Strategic Equity Investments (each as defined); provided that at least 65% of the original aggregate principal amount at maturity of the New Notes remains outstanding immediately after the occurrence of each such redemption.